-Selling & Buying a House at the Same Time
+Buying & Selling a House at the Same Time in Ireland

-At Carmody Moran Solicitors our experienced team are at hand to help guide you through the process of selling and buying a house at the same time.
+At Carmody Moran Solicitors our experienced team is at hand to help guide you through the process of buying and selling a house at the same time in Dublin.

 Probate sales can be quicker and easier.
 For purchasers of a probate sale property, the property is generally empty and as such a purchase of this nature often has the advantage of being the end of ‘the chain’.